MarkFChavez/mrkjlchvz.github.io/thehustledaily.md

 - I am learning a JavaScript framework called [Vue.js](https://vuejs.org/)
 - I am learning how to start an online business

+### Goals

 My goal is to be efficient in both *Elixir* and *Javascript* by the end of year.
 I want to, at least, create something that is useful for developers.
 I'll talk about it in details in the upcoming weeks.

+By the end of this year, I should be capable of developing advanced mobile apps for both iOS and android using *React Native*.

 Happy reading!